Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

-2. The second purpose of `typedef`s is to provide better documentation for a program -- a type called `Treeptr` may be easier to understand than one declaraed only as a pointer to a complicated structure.
+2. The second purpose of `typedef`s is to provide better documentation for a program -- a type called `Treeptr` may be easier to understand than one declared only as a pointer to a complicated structure.

 ## 6.8 Unions